Close Menu

 Sometimes, when the SSA decides to grant a case, it is because they have sent you out for a medical exam with one of their doctors.
 Even though your doctor supports your Social Security application, the SSA may not accept that medical opinion.

-The SSA likes to obtain their own evidence.
-They call this a consultative exam.
+The SSA likes to obtain their own evidence by sending you to a free SSA medical exam.
 If they send you to see one of their doctors, then make sure you attend the appointment.
-Also, you can provide the SSA doctor with your medical records.
+If you don’t, then they will deny your claim.
+Also, you can give the SSA doctor your medical records to read.
+There is no guarantee the doctor will read them, but you can bring them to the appointment.
 Do not rely on the SSA to provide your records to their doctor, because they usually don’t do it.

 text thank you veterans and american flags.